Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

 </details>

 <details>
-<summary>2.
+<summary style="color: #4ba9cc">2.
 Adding access to the above code for the endpoint via a DataAccess layer.</summary>

     We now have a gateway to the external Star Wars API data, but we need someway of connecting to that from our endpoint.
 This is where our data access layer comes into play.
     As mentioned in the introduction, we use a data access layer as a means to separate dealing with our data sources.
 This helps us maintain a robust structure and minimises maintenance, redundancy and refactoring.